Johanna Basford

 Johanna Basford OBE (born 1983) is a Scottish illustrator.
 Her illustrations are hand-drawn, predominantly in black and white, with pencils and pens.
-Basford's works can be found in products such as colouring books, wallpaper, beer labels and even tattoos.
-She is known to be a pioneer of the adult colouring book trend.
+Her works can be found in products such as colouring books, wallpaper, beer labels and tattoos.
+She has published colouring books for adults.

 Biography

 Johanna Basford was born in 1983 in Scotland and grew up on her parents' fish farm in Auchnagatt in Aberdeenshire.
 She graduated from Duncan of Jordanstone College of Art and Design (DJCAD) in Dundee in 2005 with a degree in textile Design and a specialization in screen printing.
-Basford lives and works in Aberdeenshire, Scotland where she owns a small studio in a converted farmhouse with large windows that overlook the surrounding fields.
-She believes computer generated graphics can feel "cold and soulless," which is why she uses traditional media.
-Since publishing her first adult colouring book Secret Garden in 2013, she has sold more than 21 million books worldwide, making her a leader of the adult colouring book boom.
-She was previously married to James Watt, the co-founder of Brewdog, the 'punk' craft beer company and together they had 2 daughters.
+Basford lives and works in Aberdeenshire, Scotland, where she owns a studio in a converted farmhouse.
+She believes computer generated graphics can feel "cold and soulless", which is why she uses traditional media.
+Since publishing her first adult colouring book Secret Garden in 2013, she has sold more than 21 million books worldwide.
+She was previously married to James Watt, the co-founder of BrewDog, and together they had two daughters.
 In February 2021, she announced on social media that she had separated from her husband the previous year.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to art and entrepreneurship.

-In 2019 she broke the Guinness World Record for the Largest Drawing by an Individual, creating a huge floral drawing over 501 sq m (5,395 sq ft) in 12 hours at her former school, Ellon Academy in Aberdeenshire.
+In 2019 she broke the Guinness World Record for the Largest Drawing by an Individual, creating a floral drawing over 501 sq m (5,395 sq ft) in 12 hours at her former school, Ellon Academy in Aberdeenshire.

-In February 2021 it was announced that she would be hosting the University of Dundee's Annual Public Lecture in Entrepreneurship and that she had been awarded the University's Entrepreneurial Recognition Award.
+In 2021, she hosted the University of Dundee's Annual Public Lecture in Entrepreneurship and received the university's Entrepreneurial Recognition Award.

 Works

 Basford's commercial clients include Sony, Nike, Tate Modern and Starbucks.
 Queensberry-Hunt, a ceramics manufacturer, commissioned her to create hand drawn designs for their tableware collection in 2008.
 In 2010, she created graphics for the iPhone app The New Goodbye.
 Basford was commissioned by Edinburgh Festival Fringe to illustrate the cover of their 2010 program.
 She worked with an Edinburgh-based design agency, Whitespace, to create a series of illustrations for the program and the final artwork for the #FringeCover #Twitterpicture crowdsourced illustration campaign.

 In addition to her illustrations, Basford has designed glowing wallpapers, printed using special ultraviolet-sensitive inks.

-In May 2013, Basford opened her first solo exhibition at Dundee Contemporary Arts called Wonderlands: it was one of DCA's most successful exhibitions, with a total audience of 8,488.
+In May 2013, Basford opened her first solo exhibition at Dundee Contemporary Arts called Wonderlands.
 In November 2017, she created a Scottish themed Google Doodle for the search engine's homepage on St Andrew's Day.

-She is currently represented by literary agent Cathryn Summerhayes at Curtis Brown.